 At this spot just off the motorway in Vélez-Málaga, there aren’t any vacationer loads shuffling via a crowded museum and no stark white gallery walls, just a pleasant viewing revel in with the sound of birds chirping and a heat breeze.
 Spanish artist Julio Anaya Cabanding likes to paint in this environment.
 He has specialized in replicating antique masterpieces (and their authentic frames) in abandoned locations and on abandoned cardboard with his classical education.

 “The collectors are loopy with the cardboard,” stated Cabanding, pointing to portions in his small Málaga studio in La Térmica cultural center.
-Less than a year given that graduating from the faculty of Fine Arts at the University of Málaga, the 31-yr-vintage Cabanding unearths himself with a busy schedule of art festivals and indicates at international galleries, in addition to a waitlist of collectors who found his work through Instagram.
+Less than a year after graduating from the faculty of Fine Arts at the University of Málaga, the 31-yr-vintage Cabanding unearths himself with a busy schedule of art festivals and indicates at international galleries, in addition to a waitlist of collectors who found his work through Instagram.

 Instagram As Art Marketplace